 Quality of Life

-This city and its residents push the ‘work hard, play hard’ mentality to its limits.
+The reason so many people move to Denver: this city and its residents push the ‘work hard, play hard’ mentality to its limits.
 Many city dwellers will put in long hours during the week at tech startups, string together multiple freelance gigs, or pick up doubles just to earn some extra play money or time.

 Life in America’s big cities is often claustrophobic, leaving little escape to nature besides manicured parks and crowded lakeshores.
 Denver’s mountains are just a short hour away, while the foothills in Golden and Boulder are even more accessible, allowing city dwellers to play outdoors after work during the long summer evenings.

 Weekend getaways take on new meaning when the road map leads into the mountains.
 Colorado’s beautiful ranges are vast and varied, depending on which you’ve chosen to explore.
 More than just ski towns, Colorado’s mountain villages contain culture, history, and pristine beauty – making each weekend that you spend exploring, feel like a life changing experience.

 From December 2017 – December 2018, Denver’s job market grew by 2.1% – accompanied by job growth in the surrounding areas of Boulder, Fort Collins, and Colorado Springs as well.
 Denver’s expanding resume reflects its roots of agriculture, energy, finance and is ever growing to now include technology, aerospace, tourism, creative industries, and more.
 Whether you want to continue in your chosen career or start something entirely new, Denver reigns superior to many other metro areas in regards to job prospects.